Capital punishment by the United States military: Legal process

-Military Commissions and the War on Terrorism
+Extrajudicial executions and the War on Terrorism

 Under the Military Commissions Act of 2009, military commissions may be established in the field in time of war to expeditiously try and sentence enemy military personnel under the UCMJ for certain offenses.
 Controversially, this Act permits military commissions to try and sentence alien unprivileged enemy belligerent[s] accused of having engaged in or purposefully and materially support[ed] hostilities against the United States or its allies, without the benefit of some UCMJ protections.
 In a military commission trial, the death penalty may be imposed, but only in case of a unanimous verdict and sentencing decision.
 The United States has sought to try several of the perpetrators of the 9/11 attacks, as well as other alleged terrorists, before military commissions.
 However, these prosecutions have been fraught with legal challenges and delay resulting from evidence obtained during so-called enhanced interrogations, and therefore, as of 2025, have not resulted in any convictions that have led to death sentences.

-In the aftermath of the 9/11 attacks against the United States in 2001, Congress also passed an Authorization for Use of Military Force Resolution authorizing the President to: "... use all necessary and appropriate force against those nations, organizations, or persons he determines planned, authorized, committed, or aided the terrorist attacks that occurred on September 11, 2001, or harbored such organizations or persons, in order to prevent any future acts of international terrorism against the United States by such nations, organizations or persons....".
+In the aftermath of the 9/11 attacks against the United States in 2001, Congress also passed an Authorization for Use of Military Force Resolution authorizing the President to: "use all necessary and appropriate force against those nations, organizations, or persons he determines planned, authorized, committed, or aided the terrorist attacks that occurred on September 11, 2001, or harbored such organizations or persons, in order to prevent any future acts of international terrorism against the United States by such nations, organizations or persons."
 The challenges associated with prosecutions by military commissions may have reinforced the American practice of relying on direct military action against terrorist leaders, including Osama bin Laden, rather than attempting their apprehension and prosecution.
-In 2025, this approach was expanded by President Trump to also incorporate drug cartels in Latin America.
+In 2025, President Donald Trump broadened this approach, conducting what United Nations legal experts determined to be extrajudicial executions of alleged drug traffickers.